Reviews You Can Rely On

 Credit: Ryan Huetter

-The support of the Anacapa 2 may be slightly lacking for those with high arches.
+The support of the Anacapa 2 may be lacking for those with high arches.
 That said, you can solve this issue by swapping out the insole for something with additional support (we've outlined our favorite insoles here).
-Hoka's sizing for this model runs a little large, which can help compensate for the narrow fit.
+Hoka's sizing for this model is large, which can help compensate for the narrow fit.
 On the other hand, these may feel slightly restrictive if you prefer a natural toe-box shape.
 If you live in a hot climate or somewhere without much precip, the Gore-Tex design of this shoe may be overkill (in that case, you might check out the HOKA Speedgoat 6, which is less water resistant but more breathable).
-Our lead hiking shoe tester, Trish Matheny, feels that “Overall, the comfy Anacapa 2 is a terrific all-around shoe worth a spot in anyone's closet.”
+Our lead hiking shoe tester, Trish Matheny, feels, “Overall, the comfy Anacapa 2 is a terrific all-around shoe worth a spot in anyone's closet.”
 If you frequent trails where you might need more traction and support, the Altra LP Alpine is almost as comfortable as the Anacapa and has a roomier toe box for those who have wider feet.

 Read more: Women's Hoka Anacapa 2 Low GTX review